 A Longer Story

-My course in life was starting to reveal itself long before I really knew!
+My course in life was starting to reveal itself long before I really knew it.

 I finished my first guitar when I was 17.
 It was a modern classical guitar with an Engelmann spruce top and Macassar ebony back & sides.
 With that guitar I earned my first real apprenticeship.
 The guitar was somewhat impressive, and not just for a kid working in his garage teaching himself.
 It was pretty good for anyone's first build.
 I still have it hanging in my shop to this day.
 (The top is way too thick, and I'd never make a classical with Macassar again.
 The tone is not fantastic.
-But it plays well and sounds alright.)
+But it plays well, still looks good, and sounds just alright.)

 In 1997 I started to learn acoustic guitar repair and restoration work from Greg Mirken at The Shade Tree Instrument Store.
 He was the only Martin authorized tech in Orange County at the time.
 While learning more about repair and restoration work I began designing my next two guitars.
 I was hooked.

-But in 1999 I moved to Flagstaff to attend Northern Arizona University to study microbiology as a premed student.
-Yes, I forgot to tell you.
-In high school I also had a minior obsession with biology and the human body system.
-I was (socially indoctrinated to be) thinking that surely I wanted to become an orthopedic surgeon.
-But you know, in looking back on that time, the notion of becoming a guitar builder wasn't even considered a real professional possibility.
+In looking back on that time, the notion of becoming a guitar builder wasn't even considered a real professional possibility.
 The custom luthier guitar movement was just beginning.
 I didn't know it at the time, and I had no direct connections to that world.
-But apparently I was catching the same creative wave with many others in the late 90's / early 2000's.
+But apparently I was catching the same creative wave as many others in the late 90's / early 2000's.
 However, in 1999 I moved to Flagstaff to attend Northern Arizona University.

-So, the first time I dropped out of college was to build two more guitars.
+So, the first time I dropped out of college was to build those two guitars I had designed.
 And then I went back to finish my degrees in microbiology and music composition while working on the side as a repair tech.
-I ended up managing a repair department at a big music store.
+I ended up managing a repair department at the big music store in town.

 And the second time I dropped out of college was to start my own guitar shop.
 I was a talented repair luthier by then and the opportunity came to open a store in Flagstaff.
 At 23 I didn't completely know what I was getting myself into, but I was up for the challenge.

 The next decade was a long and arduous education in business, accounting, marketing, management and finance.
 That experience served me well and I learned a lot about myself, creating multiple brands, revenue streams and business models.
-Over those 20 years I have become recognized as a master repair luthier in the region.
+Over those 20 years I have become recognized as one of the top repair luthiers in the region.
 But I have always wanted to create and share my original guitar designs.